Market

 Benefits and Sweat Equity) Regulations, 2021 ('ESOP

-Regulations’) and there was no material change in the
+Regulations') and there were no changes in the Schemes

 Pursuant to the provisions of ESOP Regulations, a disclosure